haotianw177/go-budget-sharing-app/readme.md

 - **download Go**: visit the [Go offcial download page](https://golang.org/dl/) and download the latest stable version for your OS.

- After installation, open your terminal check for Go version to see if it's successfully installed
+after installation, open your terminal check for Go version to see if it's successfully installed

 ```bash
 go version